sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 .. ----------------------------------------------------------------------------

 When starting with a blank spreadsheet and typing values in the variable type will change automatically depending on the data you enter.
-Thit isa good way to get a feel for which variable types go with which sorts of data.
+This isa good way to get a feel for which variable types go with which sorts of data.
 Similarly, when opening a data file jamovi will try and guess the variable type from the data in each column.
 In both cases this automatic approach may not be correct,